LogtalkDotOrg/logtalk3/examples/NOTES.md

 - `benchmarks`
-	simple benchmarks for helping to compare the performance of Logtalk message-sending when using different backend Prolog compilers and for comparing performance of message-sending calls with predicate calls in plain Prolog and explicitly-qualified Prolog module calls (when applicable)
+	simple benchmarks for helping to compare the performance of Logtalk message-sending when using different backend Prolog compilers and for comparing the performance of message-sending calls with predicate calls in plain Prolog and explicitly-qualified Prolog module calls (when applicable)